ZhichaoXu/XuLab_Repo/team/index.md

 {% include section.html dark=true %}

-The Xu Lab is expected to open in Spring 2025 and will offer positions at all levels.
+The Xu Lab has started in April 2025 and offers positions at all levels.
 Whether you are a scientist eager to explore cancer genomics and gene regulation, a PhD student seeking training in genome engineering and 3D genomics, or simply curious about participating in and learning more about research in functional genomics, we welcome your interest and collaboration.

 {%
   include link.html